ilyas-hallak/readeck-ios/README.md

 The official repository is on Codeberg: https://codeberg.org/readeck/readeck

+## TestFlight Beta Access

+A public TestFlight beta for the Readeck iOS app will be available soon.

+If you are interested in joining the internal beta, please contact me directly at mooonki:matrix.org.

 ## Features

 - Browse and manage bookmarks (All, Unread, Favorites, Archive, Article, Videos, Pictures)